MaishevK/frontend-project-44/README.md

 See recorded session according to step 5 of game: https://asciinema.org/a/VrSr2Eaijrk7Brjgkpz3bbKbr

-See recorded session according to stap5 of game: https://asciinema.org/a/OcbNrEqxP43TfPWcGDExU2WjX
+See recorded session according to step 6 of game: https://asciinema.org/a/OcbNrEqxP43TfPWcGDExU2WjX